daominah/backup_windows_public/README.md

 So you should disable visual effects:

 * Start Menu: View advanced system settings: Performance: Settings:
-  Adjust for best performance (all visual effects are unchecked)
+  Adjust for best performance (all visual effects are unchecked): check `Smooth edges of screen fonts`: Apply.
 * Start Menu: Themes: Color: unchecked `Transparency effects`

 Windows sometimes screw up the settings when updating.